Viviane Forest

 Viviane Forest (born 14 May 1979) is a Canadian multi-sport Paralympic medallist.
 She was born and raised in Quebec, and currently resides in Edmonton, Alberta.
+She is the first Canadian Paralympian to win a gold medal at the Summer and Winter Paralympic Games.

+Early life

+A native of Montreal who was born in Greenfield Park, Quebec with four percent of vision.

 Sporting career

-Forest played on Canada's gold medal-winning goalball teams in Sydney and Athens.
+Forest played on Canada's gold medal-winning goalball teams in Sydney and Athens in 2000 and 2004 respectively.

 She won a silver at the 2010 Winter Paralympics in Vancouver for slalom (Visually Impaired), with a time of 2:01.45, 0.89 seconds behind the winner, Sabine Gasteiger of Austria.

 She won a bronze in the 2010 Winter Paralympics for giant slalom for women's visually impaired.

 She won gold at the 2010 Winter Paralympics in Whistler Creekside for Women's Visually Impaired Downhill.
 This made her the first para-athlete to win a gold in both the Winter and Summer Games.

 Her skiing guide is Lindsay Debou.
 Their personal sponsors are The Weather Network and Fischer.

+In 2013, Forest announced her retirement from the Paralympic Sport at the Sport Chek Para-Alpine Canadian Championships in Sun Peaks, British Columbia.

+In 2019, she was named to the Canadian Paralympic Hall of Fame at the 2019 Induction.

 Results

 Beyond the Paralympics, her results include: